Francis Knollys (the elder): Mary, Queen of Scots

 In May 1568 Mary, Queen of Scots fled to England, and flung herself on Elizabeth's protection.
 She had found refuge in Carlisle Castle, and the delicate duty of taking charge of the fugitive was entrusted jointly to Knollys and to Henry Scrope, 9th Baron Scrope of Bolton.
 On 28 May Knollys arrived at the castle, and was admitted to Mary's presence.
 At his first interview he was conscious of Mary's powerful fascination.
 But to her requests for an interview with Elizabeth, and for help to regain her throne, he returned the evasive answers which Elizabeth's advisers had suggested to him, and he frankly drew her attention to the suspicions in which Darnley's murder involved her.
+Knollys wrote to Elizabeth of his fear that Mary, a prisoner of "agility and spirit" might escape from the castle to the Scottish border using household linen "towels and toyes" as a rope, but he also worried that bringing her further into England might cause sedition.

 A month passed, and no decision was reached in London respecting Mary's future.
+Knollys described her activities in letters to Elizabeth I, including watching two football matches on a playing green outside the castle's postern gate.
 On 13 July Knollys contrived to remove her, despite "'her tragical demonstrations", to Bolton Castle, the seat of Lord Scrope, where he tried to amuse her by teaching her to write and speak English.
 Knollys's position grew more and more distasteful, and writing on 16 July to Cecil, whom he kept well informed of Mary's conversation and conduct, he angrily demanded his recall.
 But while lamenting his occupation, Knollys conscientiously endeavoured to convert his prisoner to his puritanic views, and she read the English prayer-book under his guidance.
 In his discussions with her he commended so unreservedly the doctrines and forms of Geneva that Elizabeth, on learning his line of argument, sent him a sharp reprimand.
 Knollys, writing to Cecil in self-defence, described how contentedly Mary accepted his plain speaking on religious topics.
 Mary made in fact every effort to maintain good relations with him.
 Late in August, when Knollys was away at Seaton Delaval, she sent him a present for his wife, desired his wife's acquaintance, and wrote to him a very friendly note, her first attempt in English composition.
 The gift was a chain of gold pomander beads strung on gold wire.